department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

  - Marital status
  - Date of death (and zip code and county at the time of death)

-**You'll need information about the Veteran, Servicemember, or dependent family member's next-of-kin (their closest living relative), including the person's:**
+**You'll need information about the next-of-kin (the closest living relative of the Veteran, Servicemember, or dependent family member), including the person's:**

    - Name
    - Relationship to the Veteran, Servicemember, or dependent family member